The Songlines: Thesis

 Chatwin asserts that language started as song, and in the Aboriginal Dreamtime, it sang the land into existence for the conscious mind and memory.
 As you sing the land, the tree, the rock, the path, they come to be, and the singers are one with them.
 Chatwin combines evidence from Aboriginal culture with modern ideas on human evolution, and argues that on the African Savannah, we were a migratory species hunted by a dominant feline predator.
 Our wanderings spread "songlines" across the globe (generally from southwest to northeast), eventually reaching Australia, where they are now preserved in the world's oldest living culture.

-Reactions
+Reviews and criticisms

+Many contemporary reviews praised Chatwin's prose and commented on aspects of his fictionalisation and research.